tunitz/nix/README.md

-# ❄️ Tun's NixOS Configuration
+# Useful commands so I don't forget

-A quick reference guide for managing, updating, and maintaining this NixOS flake configuration.
+Commands I need on a daily basis.
+I only have 256mb of brain memory

 ---

-## 🚀 System Deployment
+## System Deployment

 ### Apply Changes Immediately (Switch)
-Builds the new configuration and applies it to your current session right away.
-Use this for daily updates.
+Rebuilds and apply right away. (#tunitz) is the host name
 ```bash
 sudo nixos-rebuild switch --flake .#tunitz